 In the A-Z index, for example, you may find that the Selk’nam, a small indigenous group in South America, have quite a few similar-sounding names.
 In By Country, you can explore the various ethnic groups in Afghanistan by selecting the letter “A”, including the Hazara and the Pashtun (see Fig 1).
 In By Region, you will find cultures for eight major regions (e.g. North America) and subregions (e.g. Northwest Coast and California).
 The three browsing options offer flexibility so that you can find information about specific cultures you are looking for as well as enable you to discover other cultures with ease.

-In Culture Summary (Fig. 1), you’ll find some basic information about a culture, such as its economy, history, environment and sociopolitical organization.
+In Culture Summary (Fig. 1), you will find some basic information about your chosen culture, such as its economy, history, environment and sociopolitical organization.
 For archaeological traditions, you will find other important information, such as absolute and relative time periods, diagnostic material attributes and key.
-If you are teaching undergraduate classes, these may make useful student assignments.
+Teachers: these may make useful student assignments.

 Collection Documents is where you can access culture-specific texts, including books, dissertations, monographs or journal articles.
 You may also find “classic” ethnographies describing all aspects of cultural and social life.
 Many cultures included in eHRAF are preindustrial societies that, to this day, practice very traditional lifestyles, such as hunter-gathering or pastoralism, without modern amenities, such as running water, refrigeration, electricity or the internet.